pmcampones/Blockmess/README.md

 ### ApplicationInterface
 Blockmess is suited to interact with any application by extending a set of classes.

-However, the only mandatory class to be extended is the **ApplicationInterface**.
+However, the only mandatory class to be extended is the **applicationInterface.ApplicationInterface**

 #### Instancing
 - public ApplicationInterface(String[] blockmessProperties)